Banks tally up Greek debt insurance payouts

 In principle, Greece’s debt restructuring deal is voluntary.
 But Athens has already approved a law with so-called Collective Action Clauses (CACs), which, if needed, allows it to impose the same conditions on all bondholders - willing or not.

-The committee could make a decision as early as Thursday at talks about whether more favorable treatment the European Central Bank, one of Greece’s main creditors, is getting over other lenders qualifies as a “credit event.”
+The committee could make a decision as early as Thursday at talks about whether more favourable treatment the European Central Bank, one of Greece’s main creditors, is getting over other lenders qualifies as a “credit event”.

 If this is not decided at Thursday’s talks, analysts at Credit Suisse and at other banks still expect the CDS to be triggered around March 9 when Greece is expected to use the collective action clauses to impose terms on all bondholders.